Turkish regulator files criminal complaints for lira transfers - ExBulletin

 Turkish regulator files criminal complaints for lira transfers

-Turkey’s banking regulator has filed a criminal complaint against more than 20 people, including former central bank governors, journalists and an economist, over alleged attempts to manipulate the country’s exchange rate in a move that could chill critics the government’s unorthodox economic policies.
+Turkish banking regulators are trying to manipulate the country’s exchange rate with measures that could cool criticism of the government’s unorthodox economic policies against more than 20 people, including former central bank governors, journalists and economists.
+He filed a criminal prosecution.

-The Banking Regulatory and Supervisory Agency said on Twitter Monday that it was seeking legal action against 26 people and Twitter accounts for “their social media posts and [through] media ”, in the midst of a currency crisis that has reduced the value of the lira by 35% this year.
+The Banking Regulatory Authority said Monday on Twitter: “Post on social networks and [through] Media “, Currency crisis This is a reduction of 35% from the value of this year’s lire.

 Among the defendants is Durmus Yilmaz, who headed the central bank between 2006 and 2011 and is now an opposition MP.
-Rusdu Saracoglu, another former central bank governor, is also on the list published by the banking supervisory body.
+Another former central bank governor, Rusdu Saracoglu, is also on the list published by the bank’s watchdog.

-The regulator said its complaint was based on an article in the banking law that prohibits making statements in the media that could discredit or damage a bank’s reputation.
+Regulators said the complaint was based on a provision in the Banking Act prohibiting media statements that could damage or harm the bank’s reputation.

-The Turkish government frequently uses the courts to silence critics and has launched criminal charges against journalists and social media users for their statements during previous crises of volatility in financial markets.
+The Turkish government has frequently used the courts to silence critics and brought criminal charges against journalists and social media users for statements made during previous financial market turmoil.

-President Recep Tayyip Erdogan argued that a weaker pound would boost exports and economic growth and ordered the central bank to cut interest rates despite official inflation rates above 20%.
-He argues that high interest rates fuel inflation, contrary to mainstream economic theory.
+President Recep Tayyip Erdogan Read weak He boosted exports and economic growth and ordered the central bank to lower interest rates, even though official inflation was above 20%.
+He argues that, contrary to mainstream economic theory, high interest rates contribute to inflation.

-Erdogan was forced to introduce emergency measures on December 20 as the pound fell to a record high of 18.4 per dollar, down 60% on the year.
-The bailout, which includes state guarantees to compensate savers against the currency’s devaluation, helped the lira rise to 11.5 against the dollar.
+Erdogan was forced to present Emergency measures On December 20, the pound fell to a record low of $ 18.4, down 60% annually.
+Bailouts, including state guarantees to compensate savers for the currency devaluation, have helped the pound recover to 11.5 against the dollar.

-A sharp decline in the central bank’s foreign exchange reserves early last week suggested that public institutions had bought billions of lire to support the currency.
+A Rapid decrease Central bank reserves at the start of last week suggested that public institutions had bought billions of lire to support the currency.
 Turkey’s net foreign assets fell by $ 5.9 billion in the first two days of last week, according to Financial Times calculations based on central bank data.

-Finance Minister Nureddin Nebati said in a television interview on Monday that there had been no such interventions on December 20 and that the pound had recovered most of its losses after the Turks “rushed to sell their dollars ”following Erdogan’s promise to protect the pound’s deposits. .
+Finance Minister Nureddin Nebati said in a television interview on Monday after the Turkish people “attempted to sell the dollar” following Prime Minister Erdogan’s promise to protect Turkish lira deposits without such intervention on December 20.
+Lira said he recovered most of the losses. ..

-“The complaint poses a threat to other economists who are also calling attention to the government’s policy mistakes,” she said.
-“I will continue to try to educate people on what I see, which is based on math and science.”
+“This complaint poses a threat to other economists who are also paying attention to government policy mistakes,” she said.
+“I will continue to strive to educate people about what I see, based on math and science.”

+Turkish regulator files criminal complaints for lira transfers Source link Turkish regulator files criminal complaints for lira transfers

 Sources